Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 - (Optional) When bias mask is enabled, the bias tensor has dimensions $(1, 1, S_{q}, S_{kv})$, $(1, H_{q}, S_{q}, S_{kv})$, $(B, 1, S_{q}, S_{kv})$, or $(B, H_{q}, S_{q}, S_{kv})$ with input/output datatype.
 The dimensions that are passed as 1 will apply a broadcasted mask over attention scores.
 - (Optional) When padding mask is enabled, the sequence length q, and sequence length kv tensors should have shape $(B, 1, 1, 1)$ with int32 datatype.
-- (Optional) When philox RNG dropout mask is enabled, the RNG seed and offset tensors should have size $(1, 1, 1, 1)$ with int32 or int64 datatype.
+- (Optional) When philox RNG dropout mask is enabled, the RNG seed and offset tensors should have size $(1, 1, 1, 1)$ with int32 or int64 datatype as either a CPU or GPU tensor.
 - (Optional) When a user provided dropout mask is enabled, a dropout mask tensor should have shape $(1, 1, S_{q}, S_{kv})$, $(1, H_{q}, S_{q}, S_{kv})$, $(B, 1, S_{q}, S_{kv})$, or $(B, H_{q}, S_{q}, S_{kv})$ with input/output datatype.
 The dimensions that are passed as 1 will apply a broadcasted mask over attention weights.